Veer-Modi/Git_Task/TASK-4/README.md

 git stash
 ```

+- It saves uncommitted changes,which means It allows you to switch branches or work on something else.

 - This command saves changes to a stash and restores the working directory to the last commit state.

 #### 4. View the stashed changes: